LuckySikolia/FCC-FrontEnd/README.md

 #project five: Survey Form (Cert Project)
 This project is an unguided project that requires utilization of all the concepts learnt from project 1-4.

+#project six: Box-model art piece.
+This project taught me how to use inheritance and the box model in css styling while creating a Rothko style rectangular art piece.